2016 Egypt migrant shipwreck: Geographical and physical impact

 The accident occurred off the Northern Egyptian coast near Rosetta (Rashid), in the Mediterranean.
 The port lies within major smuggling points across the Mediterranean Sea to southern Europe.
 The shipwreck led to increased survey of the coast by the Egyptian authorities.
-However, growing pieces of evidence show that the Egyptian coastguard and navy were critically slow to respond, implying that the government may have allowed the migrants to die.
-The accident caused significant geographical impacts to the environment, people, and, policy related impacts on both the local and international scales.
+However, growing pieces of evidence show that the Egyptian Coast Guard and Navy were critically slow to respond.
+The accident caused significant geographical impacts to the environment, people, and policy related impacts on both the local and international scales.

 The accident occurred near the Nile Delta, an area characterized by shallow, muddy, and swampy waters, and, sandbanks.
 The wreck caused water pollution through oil and fuel spillage on the water surface and the coast, together with presence of debris on the river and its banks.
 This led to disruption on the local maritime ecosystem especially by affecting fish breeding grounds in the coastal waters.
 In light of the disruption, a fishing ban in the waters was placed to protect the residents from further wreck due to presence of underwater and surface debris, leading to an economic disruption of the fishing community.

-The ship carried people from Egypt, Somalia, Sudan, Eritrea, and Syria.
+The ship carried people from many nationalities.
 Its capsizing highlighted Egypt's position as a transit and source of migrants from Africa, especially the Middle East, with the destination being Europe.
 Like many other African migrants, most travel through smugglers to their destination, with many having preferred Egypt to avoid the increasing wars in other countries such as Libya.
 The government responded by passing the law number 82 (named the "Human anti-smuggling law"), which stipulates substantial fines and imprisonment for smugglers and their accomplices.
 After the accident and the new bill of law, the migration routes have been switched toward Libya, causing the states of Malta and Italy to increase vigilance on their coastal waters.

-Egypt, having passed the anti-smuggling law, started expressing the need for international coorporation with the European Union and the International Organization for migration, to host more refugees and passed a domestic asylum law, which provides a pathway to full intergration into citizenship.
+Egypt, having passed the anti-smuggling law, started expressing the need for international cooperation with the European Union and the International Organization for migration, to host more refugees and passed a domestic asylum law, which provides a pathway to full integration into citizenship.
 The intent to corporate opened a pathway to financial aid from Europe and a mutual partnership in managing Europe's migrant crisis.
 Having the asylum law tied to financial aid, may potentially lead to undermining the refugee's human rights in the long run.

 The shipwreck caused a massive disruption in the normal topography in Rosetta.
 Over 300 people died, there was loss of financial livelihoods, and a significant pollution to the fishing grounds.
 The government was able to benefit by showcasing their urge to lead in the refugee crisis crackdown, proving to be financially fruitful.
 A new smuggling pathway through Libya was established after law 82 was passed, which needs more vigilance to protect the lives of the refugees.